South Luffenham: The mills

 A steam and electric mill was built by Edmund Stapleton in 1890.
 The mill machinery was railed direct from Thomas Robinson & Son Ltd of Rochdale via a siding from the Midland Railway.
 The mill opened in 1892, Babcock & Wilcox steam boilers driving the rollers, and grinding grain at the rate of 8 sacks, each of 20 stone stone, per hour.
 Water for the boilers to make steam was pumped from the watermill.
 Production increased to 10 sacks per hour, then 20.
 Twelve men were employed from the village, and six from other villages.
 Men from Molesworths quarry, when short of work, came to the mill, but spent more time in the Railway Inn.
 In 1914, men earned 14 shillings a week and by 1919, 27 shillings a week.
 The furthest delivery point by horse and cart was to Somerby, but in the 1920s Foden steam engines took over, these being replaced by Yorkshire cross-boiler engines with solid tyres.
 By 1925, a Dennis petrol wagon was hired from Leicester.
 This had pneumatic tyres and speeds of 30 mi/h were reached.
 Flour was then delivered as far away as Coventry and Spalding.
 Four tons would be carried on the wagon, and four on a trailer.

 In the depression, Cadge & Colman purchased the milling rights, but the mill became uneconomic and the business was transferred to Godmanchester.
 Luffenham remained a distribution centre until 1927.
 After remaining empty for some 13 years, Riull & Sons bought the premises and manufactured clips for rifle cartridges.

 In 1942, the Ryvita Company installed a plant for drying and washing rye for biscuit manufacture, up to 20 men being employed at the peak season.
 The railway siding was in use at the time, but when the station closed in 1966, this link was severed and the factory closed.
 Newall Engineering then took the premises mainly for reconditioning of grinding machines, some 20 men being employed.
 The site is now Linecross Limited.

+Edmund Stapleton, who founded the steam mill, lived in the village and was also a builder and publican (at the 'Durham Ox', now a private house).
+He purchased two old stone cottages in Frisby Lane, and replaced them in 1897 with a Victorian-style brick-faced house, named 'Swiss Cottage'.
+The date, and his initials and those of his wife can be seen on a medallion on the front of the house.
+The house survived the village fire of 1913 (see below) as it had a modern slate roof rather than one made of thatch.